 In my opinion, that’s not exactly a good approach either.
 It was never clear to me if turning on OEM unlock back then actually unlocked the bootloader.
 Or did it enable the bootloader to accept custom binaries and the bootloader was always unlocked?

 Third stage: Moreover, Samsung introduced RMM/KG state around the same time, leading to the missing OEM unlock issue.
 If triggered, the Prenormal RMM/KG state would prevent the device from booting if a modification was detected.

 Upon which, you’d need to restore the stock Samsung firmware and wait for a period of 7 days before you could attempt to flash custom binaries again.
 Thanks to some awesome developers at XDA, a patch was released to help bypass KG/RMM state when dealing with software modifications.

 So up until this stage, you didn’t have to actually unlock the bootloader to get started with things like rooting, custom ROMs, recoveries, etc.

 Fourth (current) stage: This brings us down to the current scenario.
 With the launch of the Galaxy S10 series and devices thereafter, Samsung finally introduced a proper way to unlock the bootloader.

 The good part about it was that the bootloader on Samsung Galaxy devices can be unlocked on the device itself, without needing a computer.
-It’s comparatively convenient than using Fastboot to unlock the bootloader in the case of Google Pixel devices or using a dedicated tool like Mi Unlock Tool in the case of Xiaomi devices.
+It’s comparatively convenient than using Fastboot to unlock the bootloader on Google Pixel devices and OnePlus devices or using a dedicated tool like Mi Unlock Tool in the case of Xiaomi devices.